 What you should know about bariatric surgery

-- In a Roux-en-Y gastric bypass, a surgeon creates a stomach pouch that causes the food to go straight from the pouch to the small intestine.
+- Gastric Bypass (Roux-en-Y Gastric Bypass): In a Roux-en-Y gastric bypass, a surgeon creates a stomach pouch that causes the food to go straight from the pouch to the small intestine.

-- Sleeve gastrectomy or (gastric sleeve) involves the removal of most of the stomach, leaving only a narrow portion of the upper section of the stomach.
+- Sleeve gastrectomy: Also known as a gastric sleeve, this involves the removal of most of the stomach, leaving only a narrow portion of the upper section of the stomach.

-- Biliopancreatic diversion reduces the size of the stomach, allowing food to bypass part of the small intestine so fewer calories are absorbed.
+- BPD-DS (Biliopancreatic Diversion with Duodenal Switch): Reduces the size of the stomach and also allows food to bypass part of the small intestine so fewer calories are absorbed.

 Why choose Geisinger for your bariatric surgery?